DataDog/docker-dd-agent/README.md

    - `SD_TEMPLATE_DIR`: when using SD_CONFIG_BACKEND, set the path where the check configuration templates are located in the key-value store (default is `datadog/check_configs`)
    - `SD_CONSUL_TOKEN`: when using Consul as a template source and the Consul cluster requires authentication, set a token so the Datadog Agent can connect.
    - `SD_BACKEND_USER` and `SD_BACKEND_PASSWORD`: when using etcd as a template source and it requires authentication, set a user and password so the Datadog Agent can connect.
    - `SD_JMX_ENABLE`: set to `yes` to enable Autodiscovery for JMX-based checks.
-JMX images (`latest-jmx`) automatically set this to `yes` in datadog.conf, so you don't need to pass it in when running those images.
+JMX images (e.g. `latest-jmx`) automatically set this to `yes` in datadog.conf, so you don't need to pass it in when running those images.

 * `DD_APM_ENABLED` run the trace-agent along with the infrastructure agent, allowing the container to accept traces on 8126/tcp (**This option is NOT available on Alpine Images**)